oliviawestmacottssw/SSW.Rules.Content/rules/do-you-configure-your-web-applications-to-use-application-specific-accounts-for-database-access/rule.md

 ---

-​​Do you configure your web applications to use application specific accounts for database access?
+Do you configure your web applications to use application specific accounts for database access?

 An application's database access profile should be as restricted as possible, so that in the case that it is compromised, the damage will be limited.